antoniolg/LimeApp/README.md

 LiME Creative Labs
 =================

-LiME is an Android App based on its homonym blog.
-It was created to show live demos of tutoriales created on the blog.
+LiME is an Android App based on its homonymous blog.
+It was created to show live demos of tutorials created on the blog.

 This App is basically a visual quick helper to detect tutorials you may be interested in and easily find its implementation.